aliibrahim123/neocomp.js/docs/litedom/core.md

 	removeChildren (): LiteNode
 }
 ```
-`removeChild` remove the child at the given index.
+`removeChild`: remove the child at the given index.

-`replaceChild` replace the child at the given index with the given child.
+`replaceChild`: replace the child at the given index with the given child.

 **note:** this functions fail silently if there is no child at index.

-`removeChildren` remove all childrens from the node.
+`removeChildren`: remove all childrens from the node.

 ## nodes convertion functions
 ```typescript